-The Able Contracting, Inc. (Able) facility in Jasper County has been operating as a Recovered Material Processing Facility (RMPF).
+The Able Contracting, Inc. (Able) facility in Jasper County had been operating as a Recovered Material Processing Facility (RMPF).
 Prior to changes to the SC Solid Waste Policy & Management Act in May of 2018, facilities such as Able did not require a permit to operate.

 “DHEC has determined that the recent elevated levels of smoke from a fire at the Able Contracting facility located on Schinger Avenue in Ridgeland constitute an emergency requiring immediate action to protect public health,” said Myra Reece, DHEC’s Environmental Affairs Director.
 “DHEC issued an Emergency Order due to continued elevated air quality monitoring results along with the company’s failure to provide an adequate fire suppression plan to deal with the current fire at the facility.
 The Department is working closely with the residents and businesses closest to the facility to ensure they are aware of potential health impacts and find solutions to minimize exposure.”

-DHEC asked the U.S. Environmental Protection Agency (EPA) to assist with air and water sampling to characterize emissions.
+DHEC asked the U.S. Environmental Protection Agency (EPA) to assist with air and water sampling to help characterize emissions.
 While awaiting results from EPA monitoring, DHEC mobilized an emergency response contractor to begin efforts to extinguish the fire.

 Summary of Initial Lab Data